microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

     };

     [experimental]
-    // The Toast User Setting or Toast Group Policy Setting enum ToastNotificationSetting
+    // The Notification User Setting or Notification Group Policy Setting enum AppNotificationSetting
     {
-        Enabled, // Toast is not blocked by settings or group policy DisabledForApplication, // Toast is blocked by a user defined App Setting DisabledForUser, // Toast is blocked by a user defined Global Setting DisabledByGroupPolicy, // Toast is blocked by Group Policy DisabledByManifest, // Toast is blocked by a setting in the manifest.
+        Enabled, // Notification is not blocked by settings or group policy DisabledForApplication, // Notification is blocked by a user defined App Setting DisabledForUser, // Notification is blocked by a user defined Global Setting DisabledByGroupPolicy, // Notification is blocked by Group Policy DisabledByManifest, // Notification is blocked by a setting in the manifest.
 Only for packaged applications.
     };

     [experimental]
-    // Some basic predefined Toast Payload Templates enum ToastTemplateType
+    // The Result for a Notification Progress related operation enum AppNotificationProgressResult
     {
-        BasicToast,
-        ToastWithTwoButtons,
-        ToastWithThreeButtons,
-        ToastWithProgressBar,
-        ToastWithAvatarAndProgressBar,
-        ToastWithAvatar,
-        ToastWithAvatarAndTextBox,
-        ToastWithAvatarAndDropdown,
-        ToastWithDropdown,
-        ToastWithReminder,
-        ToastWithAlarm,
-        ToastWithHeroImage,
-        ToastWithInlineImage,
-    };

-    [experimental]
-    // The Result for a Toast Progress related operation enum ToastProgressResult
-    {
         Succeeded, // The progress operation succeeded
         Failed, // The progress operation failed
-        NotificationNotFound, // The progress operation failed to find a toast to process updates };
+        AppNotificationNotFound, // The progress operation failed to find a Notification to process updates };

     [experimental]
-    enum ToastPriority
+    enum AppNotificationPriority
     {
         Default, // The notification should have default behavior in terms of delivery and display priority during connected standby mode.
         High, // The notification should be treated as high priority.
 For desktop PCs, this means during connected standby mode the incoming notification can turn on the screen for Surface-like devices if it doesn't have a closed lid detected.
     };

     [experimental]
-    // Represent a toast Notification construct
+    // Represent a Notification Notification construct
-    runtimeclass ToastNotification
+    runtimeclass AppNotification
     {
-        // Initialize a new Toast using an XML Payload.
+        // Initialize a new Notification using an XML Payload.
-        ToastNotification(Windows.Data.Xml.Dom.XmlDocument payload);
+        AppNotification(Windows.Data.Xml.Dom.XmlDocument payload);

         // Unique identifier used to replace a notification within a group.
         String Tag;

-        // Unique identifier for a toast group in the app String Group;
+        // Unique identifier for a Notification group in the app String Group;

-        // A unique identifier for the Toast generated by the platform.
+        // A unique identifier for the Notification generated by the platform.
         UInt32 Id;

         // The notification Xml Payload
         Windows.Data.Xml.Dom.XmlDocument Payload{ get; };

-        // Gets or sets additional information about the toast progress.
+        // Gets or sets additional information about the Notification progress.
-        ToastProgressData Progress;
+        AppNotificationProgressData Progress;

-        // Gets or sets the time after which a toast notification should not be displayed.
+        // Gets or sets the time after which a Notification should not be displayed.
         Windows.Foundation.DateTime Expiration;

-        // Indicates whether the toast will remain in the Action Center after a reboot.
+        // Indicates whether the Notification will remain in the Action Center after a reboot.
         Boolean ExpiresOnReboot;

-        // Gets or sets the priority for a Toast.
+        // Gets or sets the priority for a Notification.
         // Hints on how and at what urgency level a notification should be presented to the user (whether to wake up the screen, etc).
-        ToastPriority Priority;
+        AppNotificationPriority Priority;

-        // Gets or sets whether a toast's pop-up UI is displayed on the user's screen.
+        // Gets or sets whether a Notification's pop-up UI is displayed on the user's screen.
         Boolean SuppressDisplay;
-    };

-    [experimental]
-    // Supports Toast related operations for all prior displayed Toasts in Action Centre runtimeclass ActiveNotifications
-    {
-        // Removes a specific toast with a specific toastIdentifier from Action Centre Windows.Foundation.IAsyncAction RemoveWithIdentiferAsync(UInt32 toastIdentifier);

-        // Removes a toast having a specific tag Windows.Foundation.IAsyncAction RemoveWithTagAsync(String tag);

-        // Removes a toast having a specific tag and group Windows.Foundation.IAsyncAction RemoveWithTagGroupAsync(String tag, String group);

-        // Remove all toasts for a specific group Windows.Foundation.IAsyncAction RemoveGroupAsync(String group);

-        // Removes all the toasts for the App from Action Centre Windows.Foundation.IAsyncAction RemoveAllAsync();

-        // Gets all the toasts for the App from Action Centre Windows.Foundation.IAsyncOperation<Windows.Foundation.Collections.IVector<ToastNotification> > GetAllAsync();
     };

     [experimental]